nainasana/rental-space/README.md

-# Novel Office - Homepage
+#Homepage

-A clean, modern homepage for Novel Office matching the provided design reference.
+A clean, modern homepage.
 Built with pure HTML, CSS, and JavaScript.

 ## 🌟 Features